4ndio/coursera-get-and-clean-data-project/CodeBook.md

 The details for how the tidy data file is created are given in this repository's [README](README.md).

 To summarize, the three tables (subject_all.txt, X_all.txt, and y_all.txt) are combined into a single table, observational variable names are altered to be more descriptive, and activity names are converted from strings into factors.
-Some processing of the data (calculating the average of each observation variable grouped by subject and activity) is done, as described in the [README](../blob/master/README.md).
+Some processing of the data (calculating the average of each observation variable grouped by subject and activity) is done, as described in the [README](README.md).

-### Cleaning of the data Short, high-level description of what the cleaning script does. link to the readme document that describes the code in greater detail

-## Description of the table stored in feature_averages_per_subject_activity.txt
+## Description of feature_averages_per_subject_activity.txt

-The table has 180 rows and 68 columns.
+The table has 180 rows and 68 columns (in addition to the header row).

 The first two columns are SubjectId and Activity, and each row has a unique (SubjectId,Activity) pair.
 There are 30 unique SubjectIds and 6 unique Activities for a total of 30*6=180 rows.